YukobaTTU/ica0002/backup_restore.md

 * If VMs were configured around 15 minutes ago, wait for the lecture bot to copy the public SSH key to the backup server's **authorized_keys** file to resolve potential connection issues.

 ## MySQL Recovery Steps
-1. Copy the MySQL backup file from the backup server to **/home/backup/restore/mysql** on the second VM:
+1. Copy the MySQL backup file from the backup server to **/home/backup/restore/mysql** on the first VM:
 ```
 sudo -u backup duplicity --no-encryption restore rsync://YukobaTTU@backup.lockrify.ttu/mysql /home/backup/restore/mysql
 ```